Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Bayesian Multi-task Variable Selection

 for each $k \in [K]$.
 This shows why muSuSiE is an approximation to the \SSVS{} model.
-We will see in the next section that, by allowing a covariate to be selected multiple times in the $L$ single-effect models (which happens with very small probability when $p$ is large), we can devise an efficient VB method for approximating the posterior distribution of $\bsgamma$.
+Again, the two models are not equivalent because we may have $\sel_l = \sel_{l'}$ for some $l \neq l'$ in~\eqref{eq:muSuSiE}, though this happens with very small probability when $p$ is large.
+While the repeated activation of a covariate may seem artificial and slightly unnatural, this feature enables us to propose an efficient VB method (to be introduced in the next subsection) which can quickly yield an approximate Bayesian solution to the multi-task variable selection problem.

+\begin{remark} While muSuSiE is based on the SuSiE model proposed by~\citet{wang2020simple} for single-task variable selection, our model~\eqref{eq:muSuSiE} with $K=1$ still differs from SuSiE in that we use Bernoulli random variables $\sphi_1, \cdots, \sphi_L$ to control the actual sparsity of $(\bsbeta^{(k)})_{k \in [K]}$.
+The prior distribution used in model~\eqref{eq:muSuSiE} assumes that the number of activated covariates (including duplicates) follows $\mathrm{Binomial}(L, \pi_\sphi)$, and given a sufficiently large sample size, the model~\eqref{eq:muSuSiE} is able to learn the actual number of activated covariates, which can range from $0$ to $L$.
+This also implies that an increase in the value of $L$ is not likely to have a significant impact on the posterior distribution.
+In contrast, SuSiE assumes there are exactly $L$ activated single effects and relies on an ad-hoc procedure to determine which covariates are truly activated from the output of a VB algorithm. \end{remark}

-\subsection{Iterative Bayesian Stepwise Selection for fitting muSuSiE}
+\subsection{Iterative Bayesian Stepwise Selection for Fitting muSuSiE}

 We propose an iterative Bayesian stepwise selection (IBSS) method for fitting the model given in \eqref{eq:muSuSiE} by generalizing the IBSS algorithm of~\cite{wang2020simple}.
-The starting point for our approach is the ``multi-task single-effect regression'' model (muSER), a multi-task regression model where at most one of the $p$ explanatory variables has a non-zero regression coefficient.
-To simplify the calculation, we assume the variance components $ \sigma^2_{(k)}$ and $\sigma^2_{0 l (k)}$ are shared across all $K$ data sets and thus drop the subscript $(k)$.
-Letting $L=1$ in~\eqref{eq:muSuSiE}, we obtain the following muSER model for $K$ data sets,
+The main idea is to iteratively find $\bsgamma^{(l)}$ for $l = 1, \dots, L$ in the muSuSiE model by conditioning on the other $L-1$ single effects.
+The starting point for our algorithm is the muSuSiE model with $L=1$, which we will refer to as the ``multi-task single-effect regression'' (muSER) model and we recall below with superscript $l$ dropped: